 Halls Saddle Mountain Gateway Precinct Proposal

 The mountain is our most visited natural asset, attracting over 500 000 local, interstate and international visitors each year, and predicted to reach 700 000 by 2028.
-Pinnacle Road carries over 2000 vehicles per day peak-load with a weekday average of 960, and weekend/public holiday average of over 1500, involving light vehicles, mini-buses, Winnebago's and heavy coaches.

 Already at peak times visitor numbers exceed parking and road capacity.

-In September 2019 the Council endorsed the investigation of an alternative 'Visitor Access' site at Halls Saddle, located outside of Wellington Park, to establish its potential role as the primary road-based gateway entrance facility for servicing visitor access to the mountain.
+In September 2019 the Hobart City Council endorsed the investigation of an alternative 'Visitor Access' site at Halls Saddle, located outside of Wellington Park, to establish its potential role as the primary road-based gateway entrance facility for servicing visitor access to the mountain.

 In June 2020, Council endorsed the Kunanyi/Mt Wellington Halls Saddle Visitor Hub Feasibility Study, to be used as a basis for further development of the proposal for Halls Saddle.